Specy/s68k/tests/corpus/README.md

 `t`, `f`, `hi`, `ls`, `cc`, `cs`, `ne`, `eq`, `vc`, `vs`, `pl`, `mi`, `ge`, `lt`, `gt`, `le`.
 The aliases have no printed form of their own, so `bhs` prints as `bcc`, `blo` as `bcs`, `shs` as `scc`, `slo` as `scs` and `dbra` as `dbf`.

+A **`reg` register list** has no printed form of its own: `movem.l AllRegs,-(a7)` prints exactly as the list `AllRegs` stands for would, because the Assembler lowers it to the same mask. `printer_rules` in `src/test/corpus.rs` writes the same `movem` twice, once with a `reg` name and once with the list, and asserts that the two print the same line.

 **`movem` register lists** print in canonical form, `d0-d2/a0/a6`: lowest register first, every data register before any address register, two or more